Cost & Registration

 - Session handouts and PowerPoint presentations

-- Between 10–15 continuing education units (CEUs) and information on how to earn continuing legal education (CLEs)
+- Continuing education units (CEUs) and information on how to earn continuing legal education (CLEs)

 Moreover, registering for our conference will connect you with an engaged network of over 1,400 of your peers.
 This includes professionals, elders, students, youth, and others who are equally committed to tribal child welfare, advocacy for Native children, and protecting the well-being of Native families across the U.S. and Canada.

 Join us and help us continue to solidify this conference as the premiere event dedicated to tribal child welfare.

 Check or credit card information must accompany registration forms.
 We accept AMEX, Discover, VISA, and Mastercard.
 Payment must be made in US dollars.
 Payment must accompany the registration form for it to be processed.
 Confirmation of registration will be emailed to you.
-Please note, payment must be received by the early-bird deadline to receive the early-bird price, after February 28, the registration price will increase.
+Please note, payment must be received by the early-bird deadline to receive the early-bird price, after March 1, 2021, the registration price will increase.
 Advanced payment is required.

 Non-member Rate: Includes a one-year Abalone individual membership from date of registration.

 Special Rates: Youth 24 and under and elders 65 and older are eligible for the youth and elder rate.
 Foster/adopted person rate is open to current or licensed foster parents, current adoptive parents, adult adoptees, and fostered individuals.
 Presenter rate applies for up to three presenters at the discounted rate; additional presenters must pay prevailing rate.
 Presenters will be notified in December and can register after they have been accepted.